-Each state offers different types of free dispersed and backcountry camping so you will need to research each.
+Each state offers different types of free backcountry camping so you will need to research each.
 To get started, check this website for a compendium of free camping on the East Coast.

 Camping on the East Coast – Gear Checklist

 The East Coast has some of the finest camping in the whole country.
 You could sleep in your car or an RV while traveling on the East Coast but sleeping outside under the stars is way more fun.
 Having a good tent will keep you comfortable on those chilly nights and give you lots of flexibility when it comes to finding a place to sleep.

 Here are some other essentials that we recommend adding ton your road trip packing list…